devfile/alizer/docs/public/port_detection.md

 ### Javascript Frameworks

-For javascript frameworks not having a secific application file, alizer will only try to detect ports defined inside `.js` files and not inside the entire component directory.
+For JavaScript frameworks not having a specific application file, Alizer will only try to detect ports defined inside `.js` files and not inside the entire component directory.

 ### Angular